 Financial literacy is the art of understanding how money works in society and how to manage it successfully.
 This isn’t an inherent life skill – we have to learn how to do it.
 Getting better at managing money will help you at every stage of life, and the earlier you recognise common money mistakes and learn how to avoid them, the better off you’ll be.

-Some money mistakes aren’t particularly age-specific, but others are more prevalent within specific age groups.
+Some common money mistakes aren’t particularly age-specific, but others are more prevalent within specific age groups.
 Here are the most common money mistakes made during different stages of life.

 In your 20s